 Be aware that veneer sharing makes it impossible to assign an owning object.
-Using --no\veneershare provides a more consistent image layout.
+Using --no_veneershare provides a more consistent image layout.
 However, this comes at the cost of a significant increase in code size, because of the extra veneers generated by the linker.

-- Overview of veneers on page 4-25. - About scatter-loading on page 8-3.
+- Overview of veneers on page 4-25. - Overview of scatter-loading on page 8-3.

-- --veneershare, --no\veneershare on page 2-143. - Chapter 4 Formal syntax of the scatter file.
+- --veneershare, --no veneershare on page 2-157. - Chapter 4 Scatter File Syntax.